LeiWangR/leiwangr.github.io/_projects/projects.md

 <h2>Bachelor & Honours research project</h2>

-If you are an ANU undergraduate looking for an Honors research project, please note that I usually take 2 honors students maximum each year (for the purpose of high quality supervision) and that 24-unit projects are preferred.
+If you are an ANU undergraduate looking for an Honors research project, please note that I usually take a maximum of 2 honors students each year (for the purpose of high-quality supervision), and 24-unit projects are preferred.

-If you are an ANU master student looking for individual projects, you should have some research background, good GPA and coding abilities.
+If you are an ANU master's student looking for individual projects, you should have some research background, a good GPA, and coding abilities.
 You should also have sufficient time for research.

-I always look for motivated and hard-working students who are interested in doing research with me.
+I always look for motivated and hardworking students who are interested in doing research with me.
 However, you must have good mathematical and computational skills, preferably with prior experience in machine learning and/or computer vision.
-Strong programming skills in Python, Matlab and/or TensorFlow are a must, hands-on deep learning know-how is important too.
-Integrity, honesty, ability to work under pressure and explore while taking strict directions is a must.
+Strong programming skills in Python, Matlab, and/or TensorFlow are a must, and hands-on deep learning know-how is important too.
+Integrity, honesty, the ability to work under pressure, and the ability to explore while following strict directions are all essential.

 <h2>ANU Summer Research Scholars Program</h2>